hello.

 To us with him as he goes.

-Till on his aerial rings
+lost on his aerial rings

-In light, and then the sings."
+In light, and the fancy sings."

 [Andy:] a second.
 Ok.
 So correct me if I'm wrong but uhmm...